SeucheAchat9115/Vision3D/README.md

 * `JsonLoader`: Responsible purely for reading, parsing, and validating the generic JSON schema.
 * `ImageLoader`: Handles multi-threaded I/O for reading the 6+ multi-view PNGs efficiently.
 * `BoxFilter`: Filters out ground truth boxes that fall outside the perception range, have too few visible points, or are physically invalid.
+* `ImageFilter`: Filters out images that fall outside of specified Operational Design Domain (ODD) like weather, daytime or other from metadata.
+Also e.g. images with no annotations can be filtered out.
 * `DataAugmenter`: Applies synchronized 3D and 2D augmentations (e.g., global rotation, image flipping). *Crucial: Must update camera extrinsics/intrinsics if the 3D space or 2D image is altered.*
 * `NuScenesConverter`: A standalone utility class to parse the `nuscenes-devkit` and output ego-centric coordinates, undistorted images, and the unified JSON.
+* `DummyDatasetGenerator`: A generator to generate a new dataset (based on parameters) which could be used to test the dataloader and model with some random image and json data.

 ### Model Architecture (BEVFormer POC)
 * `ResNetBackbone(nn.Module)`: Standard 2D feature extractor.